pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/05_Index_Service/01_Product_Index_Configuration/07_Elastic_Search/01_Configuration_Details.md

 ## Data Types for attributes
-The type of the data attributes needs to be set to elasticsearch data types.
-Be careful, some types changed between elasticsearch 5 and 6 (like string vs. keyword/text).
+The type of the data attributes needs to be set to elasticsearch data types..

 ```yml
 pimcore_ecommerce_framework: